djeeno/kubectl-wrapper/README.md

 ```

 ### Warning for target context
-If not set `--context` option or `KUBECTL_CONTEXT`, display and confirm current-context.
+If `--context` option or environment variable `KUBECTL_CONTEXT` is not set, display current-context and prompts the user for confirmation.

 ```console
 $ kubectl apply -f sample.yaml